Madiha41/SQL-Project-Finance-Supply-Chain-Domine/README.md

 ## Project Methodology
 The project was managed using the Kanban Agile methodology, implemented through JIRA Software.
 This approach facilitated continuous delivery, flexibility, and efficient task management.

+## Data Sources
+While the actual datasets are not included due to privacy restrictions, the data used in this project includes customer, product, sales, and financial data imported from CSV files into a MySQL database.

+### Primary Tables:
+- **DimCustomer:** Customer information.
+- **DimDate:** Date details.
+- **DimProduct:** Product information.
+- **FactActuals:** Actual sales data.
+- **FactSalesMonthly:** Monthly sales data.
+- **Estimate:** Table created for forecast accuracy calculation.
+- **FactGrossPrice, FactManufacturingCost, FactPreInvoiceDeduction, FactPostInvoiceDeduction:** Tables for detailed financial data.

+## Techniques Used
+To efficiently manage and analyze the data, the following SQL techniques were utilized:

+### User-Defined Functions:
+- **GetFiscalYear():** Custom function to derive the fiscal year based on the calendar date.

+### Common Table Expressions (CTEs):
+- Used to simplify complex queries by breaking them into manageable parts.

+### Data Views (Virtual Tables):
+- Employed to create virtual tables for intermediate calculations, reducing the need for physical table storage.

+### Temporary Tables:
+- Utilized for holding intermediate results during complex operations.

+### Window Functions:
+- Applied for operations like ranking and aggregations over partitions of data (`OVER` clause).

+### Stored Procedures:
+- **Top-N Reports:** Created stored procedures for generating reports related to top customers, markets, products, etc. These procedures streamline the process for generating these insights.

+## **Challenges and Solutions**

+### **1. Performance Optimization for Top Market Product Customers**
+- **Challenge:** Initial queries for top market product customers by fiscal year were slow due to the repetitive use of the fiscal year function.
+- **Solution:** The issue was resolved by creating a calculated fiscal year column in the `FactSalesMonthly` table, reducing query time from 8 seconds to 2 seconds.

+### **2. Forecast Accuracy Calculation**
+- **Challenge:** Complex calculations involving multiple financial deductions and sales data were challenging to manage without impacting performance.
+- **Solution:** Utilized temporary tables and data views to streamline calculations, followed by stored procedures to generate forecast accuracy reports efficiently.

+## **Reports**

+This project generated 10 key reports, each addressing specific business questions related to the supply chain and finance functions.
+The reports are generated using SQL scripts, and the resulting CSV files are provided:

+1. **Top Market Product Customer Report**
+2. **Forecast Accuracy Report**
+3. **Gross Sales Yearly Report**
+4. **Net Sales Report**
+5. **Customer Sales Trends Report**
+6. **Product Performance Report**
+7. **Market Share Analysis Report**
+8. **Supply Chain Efficiency Report**
+9. **Financial Yearly Summary Report**
+10. **Top-N Customer Report**

+Each report's SQL script and corresponding CSV file are included in the repository.